Music

 and

 emotionally.
-Four hours flies by for me, every time I'm able to
+Four hours flew by for me, every time I was able to

 join in.

 group.
-I want to call it the "Beaches Parlour Music Club", but
+I wanted to call it the "Beaches Parlour Music Club", but

-his wife's name is Luanne and she is the main singer, so he refers to
+his wife's name is Luanne and she was the main singer, so he refered to

 it instead as "Lu and the Living Room Louts":